bscotch/favro-sdk/README.md

 ### Custom Fields

+> ⚠ Custom Field data from the Favro API cannot be filtered by scope and does not contain scope information, unlike what you see in the Favro UI.
+This makes working with Custom Fields via the API (and Bravo) difficult.
+[Upvote the associated Favro Feature request!](https://favro.canny.io/feature-requests/p/webhooks-api-custom-fields-visibilityscope-information)

 The idea of "Custom Fields" is a bit confusing, since the Favro GUI doesn't make it clear which fields are built-in, or that the default "Status" field is a totally different kind of thing (a collection of "Columns").
 Further, "Custom Fields" overlap many of the built-ins in *type*: you can have a Custom Status Field, or a Custom Members field, and so on.

 All fields that are neither the build-ins nor the Widget-specific "Status" (Column) fields are "Custom Fields".